• Skip to primary navigation

 • Peppers - I prefer using green Turkish peppers but Spanish Padron peppers or bell peppers would also do the job.

-• Cajun Spices - It is a great seasoning for fish, chicken, and meat and is made of salt, garlic powder, paprika, black pepper, onion powder, cayenne pepper, and oregano, thyme, and red pepper flakes.
+• Cajun Spices - It is a great seasoning for fish, chicken, and meat and is made of salt, garlic powder, paprika, black pepper, onion powder, cayenne pepper, oregano, thyme, and red pepper flakes.
 Make your own or buy ready-made from supermarkets.

 • Garlic - Fresh garlic is a great flavoring that adds sweetness and nuttiness to dishes.
 Turn it into a paste with a Mortar and Pestle or grate it using a Microplane Zester Grater.
 I use two large or three small fresh garlic cloves for this recipe.